1. A local anesthetic containing epinephrine should not be injected into areas of compromised circulation because the epinephrine causes:

-D. Increased absorption of the anesthetic agent.
+D. increased rate of absorption of the local anesthetic agent.

 Correct answer is B.

 Correct answer is B. Reference: Rothrock, J.C. (ed.).
 (2011).
 Alexander’s care of the patient in surgery,p.
 138. St. Louis, MO: Elsevier/Mosby.

 Rationale: Epinephrine, the “flight or fight” hormone, is a potent vasoconstrictor; its use in areas of compromised circulation can lead to ischemia and tissue necrosis.
 Its vasoconstrictive property slows the rate of absorption of the anesthetic agent.

 2. Delegation of a nursing task to unlicensed assistive personnel (UAL) involves knowledge of the:

 B. age of the patient.

 D. competency of the UAL to safely complete the task.

 Reference: Reference: Rothrock, J.C. (ed.).
 (2011).
 Alexander’s care of the patient in surgery, p.
 10. St. Louis, MO: Elsevier/Mosby.